elixir-europe/elixir-smp-lesson/episodes/stage3_application.md

 ## 3. Identify the specific SMP questions that are relevant in this Phase.

 ## 4. Using the ELIXIR SMW, fill in the appropriate information to each SMP question that is relevant to this Phase.

+> **Learning Experience**
+>
+> *Exercise*:
+>
+> Go to the workspace you just created in the [SMW](https://smw.ds-wizard.org/) and complete the previous questions for a piece of software.